adam-kral/apo-holo-protein-structure-stats/wiki/general/core.md

 Moje hierarchie? detach_parent, ale nechat full id? serializace     argu udela ten celkovy runner.
 Pouze analyzer bude serializovat svuj result a nazev

+# Parsing protein chains into domains
+Sequence-based (pfam, interpro) vs structure-based approaches (cath, scop) but - secondary structure=sequence (can be well predicted from sequence)?

+What exactly do structure-based approaches do?
+That sequence-based do not.

+SCOP
+- family domain should be large enough (superfamily - just the conserved core domain)
+    - so that it is in the sense of compacted protein chain segment(s)
+        - which is what I want in my analyses, right? (domain movements)

+use CATH